Financial Inclusion

 Evidence worldwide shows that access to financial services contributes both to economic growth and wealth creation and is therefore key to tackling the ‘poverty’ trap in Nigeria.
 It is critical for regulators and policy makers to create an enabling policy environment to actively promote both the demand for and the supply of financial services to the unbanked and under-banked.

-Many Nigerians, for numerous reasons, are unbanked and lack access to formal financial services.
-The results of the EFInA Access to Financial Services in Nigeria 2010 survey showed that 39.2 million Nigerians representing 46.3% of the adult population are financially excluded; whilst only 25.4 million Nigerians, representing 30% of the adult population are banked.
+Many Nigerians, for numerous reasons are unbanked and lack access to formal financial services.
+The results of the EFInA Access to Financial Services in Nigeria 2012 survey showed that 34.9 million adults representing 39.7% of the adult population were financially excluded.
+Only 28.6 million adults were banked, representing 32.5% of the adult population.

 Billions of Naira circulate through the informal sector and this has a negative impact on the country’s economic growth and development.
-The EFInA Access to Financial Services in Nigeria 2010 survey revealed that 23.8 million adults are currently saving at home.
-If 50% of these people were to save N1,000 per month, then up to N143bn could be incorporated into the formal sector every year.
+The EFInA Access to Financial Services in Nigeria 2012 survey revealed that 23.0 million adults save at home.
+If 50.0% of these people were to save N1,000 per month with a bank, then up to N138 billion could be incorporated into the formal financial sector every year.

 The impact of financial exclusion